 One of the best ways to improve your own digital marketing strategy is by keeping an eye on what your competitors are up to.
 You’ve probably heard that comparison is bad.
 This is something that many people grow up hearing.
 You don’t want to compare yourself to your neighbors, your friends, your classmates, and so on.
+Use the 6 competitor research tips below to keep a firm eye on the competition.

 In the business world, that no longer applies.
 Instead, comparing your business’ digital marketing strategy to others can give you a heads-up over your other competition.